OpenDSA/OpenDSA/RST/source/Shellsort.rst

    :start-after: /* *** ODSATag: Shellsort *** */
    :end-before: /* *** ODSAendTag: Shellsort *** */

+Now, test your understanding of the sublist concept.

 .. avembed:: Exercises/Development/ShellSortSublist.html
    :showbutton: hide
-   :title: Question 1
+   :title: Sublist Exercise

 There is a lot of flexibility to picking the increment series.
-It does not need to start with :math:`n/2` and cut in half each time.
+It does not need to start with the greatest power of less than :math`n` and cut in half each time.
 In fact that is not even a good choice for the increment series.
 We will come back to this later.
 For now, just realize that so long as each increment is smaller than the